 “Yes.
-He insisted on your receiving a commission equal to Ellie’s.”
+He insisted on your receiving a commission equal to Carrie’s.”

 “Surely you won’t go along with that.
-It wouldn’t be fair to Ellie to cut her commission in half.”
+It wouldn’t be fair to Carrie to cut her commission in half.”

 Jacob smiled.
-“It won’t affect Ellie at all.
+“It won’t affect her at all.
 He had me add a sum equal to her commission to the sale.”

 “Not at all,” Jacob said, and showed her the sales slip.